tkhq/docs/docs/integration-guides/webhooks.md

 ### Testing Your Webhook

-Assuming the previous request executed successfully its time to test out our webhook!
+Assuming the previous request executed successfully it's time to test out your webhook!
-In order to verify that your webhook is correctly configured and receiving data, we can simply execute the previous turnkey request command again which creates a new activity request that will be captured by our webhook.
+In order to verify that your webhook is correctly configured and receiving data, we can simply execute the previous turnkey request command again which creates a new activity request that will be captured by your webhook.
-Monitor the terminal with nc running to observe the incoming webhook data.
+Monitor the terminal with `nc` running to observe the incoming webhook data.

 ## Conclusion

-By following these steps, you should now have a functioning webhook setup that captures all activity requests for your organization and its child entities.
-For further customization and troubleshooting, refer to the detailed documentation on organization features and webhook management.
+By following these steps, you should now have a functioning webhook setup that captures all activity requests for your organization and its sub-organizations.
+If you encounter any issues or have feedback about this feature, reach out on [slack](https://join.slack.com/t/clubturnkey/shared_invite/zt-2837d2isy-gbH60kJ~XnXSSFHiqVOrqw)!